 - CCH leads legal effort to secure expansion of tuberculosis prevention and treatment services in Cook County, resulting in major improvement of health services.

-- CCH creates the Youth Empowerment Project (YEP), a leadership group comprised of Chicago area homeless youth.
+- CCH creates the Youth Empowerment Project, a leadership group comprised of Chicago area homeless youth.

 - CCH helps pass a law protecting shelter residents from financial exploitation.

-- CCH works with the Illinois State Board of Education to allocate needed resources to twenty-six community-based organizations serving homeless children and youth for educational programming.
+- CCH works with the Illinois State Board of Education to allocate needed resources to 26 community-based organizations serving homeless children and youth for educational programming.

 - CCH successfully works to insure that homeless people have the right to vote in Illinois.